DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Data Literacy and Ethics

 Throughout the workshop we have been thinking together through some of the potential ethical concerns that might crop up as we proceed with our own projects.
-Just as we have disucssed thus far, we hope that you see that data and ethics is an ongoing process throughout the lifespans of your project(s) and don’t often come with easy answers.
+Just as we have discussed thus far, we hope that you see that data and ethics is an ongoing process throughout the lifespans of your project(s) and don’t often come with easy answers.

 ## Final Activity